 Our curriculum includes courses of study for all students in English language arts, mathematics, science, social studies, world languages, music, visual arts, physical education, and health.
 In addition, students take grade-specific trimester courses in technology, research, and study skills which are designed to support their integrated learning experience.

-Sixth grade French begins with an introductory unit designed to provide students with anchor words for the correct pronunciation of French sounds, to familiarize them with various methods of creating mental connections for improved lesson retention, and to aid them in adopting specific methods which help them independently use their tablet as an effective study resource.
-Thereafter, we closely follow the progression established by Holt’s Allez-Viens chapters 1, 2 and 4.
-By year’s end, students are able to fluidly conjugate regular ER-verbs, the irregular verb AVOIR, and will recognize the verb ETRE.
+Sixth-grade French begins with an introductory unit designed to provide students with anchor words for the correct pronunciation of French sounds, to familiarize them with various methods of creating mental connections for improved lesson retention, and to aid them in adopting specific methods which help them independently use their tablet as an effective study resource.
+Thereafter, most units focus on the Storytelling method.
+Using this method, students naturally acquire new vocabulary and new grammar structures.
+By year’s end, students are able to understand and say the most commonly used French words.
+They will also be able to conjugate regular ER-verbs, the irregular verb AVOIR, and will recognize the verb ETRE.
 They will be able to express the degree to which they like and dislike a variety of topics.
 They will be capable of obtaining and exchanging information about various topics (families, weather, birthdays, etc.).
 As the year comes to an end, they will be exposed to the verb ETRE and to personal description.